lunch-n-learn/nodejs/README.md

 To serve a basic web page, install the http-server module:

-sudo npm install http-server -g
+sudo npm install http -g

 and run the code

-http-server

-Example 2 - Add styles

-Example 3 - Add javascript

-Example 4 - Use a module (jquery)
+node server.js

+Example 5 - Run node on the server, "Hello, World"